honmanyau/markr/README.md

 1. Upload size of the server is arbitrarily set to 256 MB.
 While there is no indication of what kind of upload size we should expect, it is worth noting that an entry of 20 answers is ~2 KB, so an upload limit of 256 MB should handle > 20000 entries containing 100 answers each.
 2. Based on the sample output provided for the `/results/:testId/aggregate` endpoint (`{"mean":65.0,"stddev":0.0,"min":65.0,"max":65.0,"p25":65.0,"p50":65.0,"p75":65.0,"count":1}`), the microservice returns the **population** standard deviation instead of, if I'm not mistaken, the arguably more appropriate **sample** standard deviation (which has degree of freedom `N - 1` and would produce `Infinity` in the case of a single entry).
 3. It's unclear what method is required for calculating percentiles.
 The [nearest-rank method](https://en.wikipedia.org/wiki/Percentile) was chosen for simplicity.
 In reality, this would likely make negligible difference for larger sample sizes.
 If required, we can always do linear-interpolation with slight modifications to the current implementation.
+4. Student numbers and test IDs are treated as strings at all times.
+This treatment means that two entries with different student numbers, for example `"001007"` and `"1007"`, are treated as 2 unique entries even if they are otherwise identical.

 ## Design and Approach